gradle/gradle/design-docs/component-model-for-jvm-components.md

 In this story, we will change this behaviour so that if _no_ binaries can be built with `assemble`, Gradle will report the reason that each defined binary is not buildable.

 #### Implementation
+- Create BinaryAvailability interface: public interface BinaryAvailability {
+        boolean isBuildable();
+        void explain(TreeVisitor<? super String> visitor);
+    }
-- Add setUnbuildableReason and getUnbuildableReason to BinarySpecInternal
+- Add getBuildAvailability() to BinarySpecInternal
+- Remove setBuildable from BinarySpecInternal
+- Change BaseBinarySpec to determine isBuildable() using BinaryAvailability
 - Create an AssembleBinariesTask class to replace the default assembly task.
 This task should contain:
     - A list of binaries that are not buildable
-    - A task action that, if the task has no dependencies (i.e. no buildable binaries were found), throws an exception with the reason for each unbuildable binary
+    - A task action that, if the task has unbuildable binaries and no dependencies (i.e. at least one buildable binary was not found), throws an exception with the reason for each unbuildable binary
 - When configuring the assemble task, if a binary is not buildable, add the binary to the list of unbuildable binaries in AssembleBinariesTask
-- Wherever the buildable flag is set on a binary (i.e. BinarySpecInternal.setBuildable()), also set the unBuildableReason on the binary
+- Wherever the buildable flag is set on a binary (i.e. BinarySpecInternal.setBuildable()), change this to set the BinaryAvailability

 #### Test Cases
 - When there are no buildable binaries, assemble fails outputting unbuildable information for each binary
 - Unbuildable information is NOT displayed when there is at least one buildable binary
 - Unbuildable information is NOT displayed When there are no buildable binaries, but assemble has other configured dependencies
+- When there are no binaries configured at all, no failure is produced

 ## Feature: Plugin implements custom language support